SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

        176 |      10 | CpuDecompress      |  457 |      1 |               457 | 2019-12-25 23:53:13 |              9 |      |       |            |       0
        176 |      11 | ReadTable          |  457 |      1 |               457 | 2019-12-25 23:53:13 |             10 | 4MB  |       | public.nba |  0.0004

-Understanding the Query Execution Plan Output
+Understanding the query execution plan output
 ==================================================

 Both :ref:`show_node_info`  and the logged execution plans represents the query plan as a graph hierarchy, with data separated into different columns.